-The origin of magnetism is the motion of charged particle.
-In every atom, there must be some electrons and some protons.
+The origin of magnetism is the motion of charged particles.
+In every atom, there are some electrons and protons.
 As the electrons are revolving around the nucleus and also spinning around their own axes, the atomic system behaves like a magnetic dipole.
-Therefore, atoms can produce magnetic field or can have magnetic moment inside it.
-Since electrons revolve around the nucleus in the same way in every substance, almost all type of substances can have magnetic dipoles inside these and thereby almost all the substances can show magnetic properties.
+Therefore, atoms can produce a magnetic field or can have a magnetic moment inside them.
+Since electrons revolve around the nucleus in the same way in every substance, almost all types of substances have magnetic dipoles inside these and thereby almost all the substances can show magnetic properties.
 In this article, we are going to discuss different types of magnetic material and non-magnetic materials, their examples and properties.

 Contents in this article:

 - Types of magnetic material

 - Non-magnetic material

 The materials that are affected by a magnet are known as magnetic materials.
 A magnet can attract or repel these types of materials and can convert those materials into magnets for a while by the process of magnetic induction.

 Iron (Fe), Nickel (Ni), Cobalt (Co), etc. metals are magnetic materials.
 For more examples, check the table of magnetic materials list below.
 Most of these materials can become a magnet for a while by the process of magnetic induction with another magnet.
 But diamagnetic materials and their alloys are not considered to be magnetic materials as their magnetic interactions are very poor.
 Therefore, gold, silver, copper, Zinc, etc. are non-magnetic materials.